-- 1. THE Gardens are open to the Public every day from 6 A.M. to 6 P.M. - 2.
-The Clerk's Office is open every day (except Sundays and Public Holidays) from 6 to 11 A.M. and from 1 to 6 P.M. - 3.
-The Museum is closed on Sundays. - 4.
-It is strictly forbidden to gather flowers, fruits, or seeds, or to damage in any way the trees, shrubs, and other plants, or to deface the buildings and labels.
-Visitors should remember that the Gardens and their contents are for the enjoyment and instruction of all. - 5.
-It is requested that carriages will proceed slowly through the Gardens.
-Loitering for hire about the gate is not permitted, but engaged carriages may wait there. - 6.
-All cattle found in the Gardens will be impounded, and their owners proceeded against as the law provides. - 7.
-No firearms are allowed in the Gardens, nor is fishing permitted in the pond.
+1. IT is strictly forbidden to gather flowers, fruits, or seeds, or to damage in any way the trees, shrubs, and other plants, or to deface the buildings and labels.
+Visitors should remember that the Gardens and their contents are for the enjoyment and instruction of all.

+2. It is requested that carriages will proceed slowly through the Gardens.
+Loitering for hire about the gate is not permitted, but engaged carriages may wait there.

+3. All cattle found in the Gardens will be impounded, and their owners proceeded against as the law provides.

+4. No firearms are allowed in the Gardens, nor is fishing permitted in the pond.

+The Gatekeepers are instructed to see that these regulations are strictly observed, and to take the names and addresses of all persons infringing the same.